Where to Walk and Not Walk the Great Wall of China

 Who would have thought The Great Wall would be this enthralling.

-Family celebrations on the Great Wall of China
+We were invited to join the family celebrations on the Great Wall of China

 Tower 1